Amarantine-xiv/Amas-FF14-Combat-Sim/README.md

 This tool simulates the damage of given gearsets and rotations for one or more players and, produces the full distribution over damage values.
 Unlike other simulators/spreadsheets, this gives more than just average damage with an approximation of damage variance- this is an accurate [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) simulation that gives the full range and distribution over all possible damage values, similar to [SimulationCraft](https://www.simulationcraft.org/) for World of Warcraft.
 The tool has four advantages over existing simulators/spreadsheets:

-1) incorporates all damage rolls and crit/dh procs on a per-damage-instance basis, and rolls them every time the sim is run (currently you can do 1M simulation runs in a couple seconds)
+1) incorporates all damage rolls and crit/dh procs on a per-damage-instance basis, and rolls them every time the sim is run (currently you can do 1M simulation runs in a couple seconds),

 2) incorporates everything the ecommunity knows about how damage in FF14 works (AFAIK),